asamuzaK/withExEditorHost/README.md

 ```

 When you run the script, you will be asked which browser you want to setup the host for, so please enter the browser name from the list.
-NOTE: If your browser is not listed, file an [issue](https://github.com/asamuzaK/withExEditorHost/issues "Issues · asamuzaK/withExEditorHost") for browser support.

 After that, you will be prompted for the following, please input as appropriate.